OCA/sale-workflow/sale_tier_validation/README.rst

 Additional features:

 -  You can filter the SOs requesting your review through the filter *Needs my Review*.
 -  User with rights to confirm the SO (validate all tiers that would be generated) can directly do the operation, this is, there is no need for her/him to request a validation.

 Known issues / Roadmap
 ======================

 -  The sales order, when moved to the state sent, will still send the email even if the validation is not approved by the corresponding tier.
 Code to consider this particular case is not developed.
+-  If any module modifies the invisible/readonly/required attribute of the confirm sales order button, it will invalidate the expected behavior.

 Bug Tracker
 ===========